Joe Gordon: Later years

 Gordon next became a player-manager with the Pacific Coast League's (PCL) Sacramento Solons in 1951–52.
 Showing he still had something in the tank, Gordon hit .299 with 43 home runs and 136 RBI in 148 games in 1951, but tailed off badly in 1952, hitting only .246 with just 16 home runs – his fewest since his World War II-shortened 1946 season.
 His teams also performed poorly under his direction, winning just over 40% of their games in those two years.
 Gordon then worked as a scout with the Tigers from 1953 to 1955, and as a coach during the early months of the 1956 season.
 In mid-year he returned to the PCL to manage the 1956–57 San Francisco Seals, winning a pennant in 1957.

 He then went on to manage for four different MLB teams.
 Gordon began his major league managing career with the Indians in 1958, but had difficult relations with general manager Frank Lane, who publicly questioned his decisions.
 After Gordon announced late in 1959, with Cleveland in second place, that he would not return the next season, Lane fired him four days later.
 However Lane recanted and apologized after negotiations with Leo Durocher broke down and Gordon was rehired.
 But in the middle of the 1960 season, he was involved in a rare trade between managers, when the Indians traded him to the Tigers for their skipper Jimmy Dykes.
 After the season, Gordon was hired by the Kansas City Athletics for 1961.
 However, owner Charlie Finley fired him on June 19, replacing him with Hank Bauer, and Gordon became a scout and minor league instructor for the Los Angeles / California Angels from 1961 to 1968.
 In 1969, he had the distinction of managing his second team in Kansas City, this time with the expansion Royals, but lasted only one season with the club before resigning at the end of his one-year contract.
+Gordon later went into real estate.

+Personal life and death

-Gordon later went into real estate and died of a heart attack at age 63 in Sacramento, California.
+Gordon married Dorothy Irene Crum of Los Angeles in Elkton, Maryland in June 1938, who he had two children with.
+Gordon went into a Sacramento hospital on April 9, 1974 upon suffering a heart seizure.
+On April 14, 1978, he had another heart seizure and died at age 63 in Sacramento, California.